ptq204/project_kernel_os/README.md

 **Major and minor file number**
 - Kernel uses Major number to "map" the device with an assoociated driver instead of file's name.
-- Before using the driver we need to register the device file number by using the following function:
+- Before using the driver we need to dynamically allocate a free major number and register the device file number by using the following function:
   - *alloc_chrdev_region*(dev_t *first, unsigned int firstminor, unsigned int cnt, char *name);

+**Create device class and device file**
+- Create a virtual device class using:
+  - *class_create*(THIS_MODULE, DEVICE_CLASS);
+- Afterwards the name in device class will appear in /sys/class/
+- Create device file:
+  - *device_create*(struct class *class, struct device *parent, dev_t devt, void *drvdata, const char *device_name);
+- Afterwards there will be a file in /dev/ with the name provided by device_name